Gleyber Torres Player Props: Yankees vs. Padres

 Gleyber Torres At The Plate

-- Torres is batting .263 with eight doubles, a triple, nine home runs and 25 walks.
+- Torres is hitting .263 with eight doubles, a triple, nine home runs and 25 walks.

-- Torres will look to extend his six-game hitting streak.
-He's batting .350 with three homers over the course of his last games.
+- Torres is batting .350 with two homers during his last games and is on a seven-game hitting streak.

-- Looking at the 51 games he has played this year, he's hit a home run in eight of them (15.7%), and in 4.1% of his trips to the plate.

-- Torres has driven in a run in 15 games this season (29.4%), including eight games with more than one RBI (15.7%).
+- In 15 games this year (28.8%), Torres has picked up an RBI, and in eight of those games (15.4%) he had two or more.
 He has also driven in three or more of his team's runs in two contests.

-- He has scored in 26 games this year, with multiple runs six times.
+- He has scored in 26 games this season (50.0%), including multiple runs in six games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.